Solar loans: Everything you need to know (2025)

 Typically paid off over a shorter period than the actual loan term.
 If prepayment or refinancing is allowed in your loan terms, you'll pay less in interest over the lifetime of your loan, saving you thousands of dollars. |

-Choosing the right solar loan can help you maximize your solar savings quickly.
-You want to make sure you understand what fees you're responsible for paying, when you need to pay them, and how these fees impact your overall payment structure and payback period.
-Make sure you ask your lender about if there are any fees hidden in the fine print - for example, a prepayment penalty, which means you'd be charged a fee for paying off your loan early.
+Choosing the right solar loan can help you quickly maximize your solar savings.
+You want to ensure you understand what fees you're responsible for, when to pay them, and how they impact your overall payment structure and payback period.
+Ask your lender if there are any hidden fees in the fine print.

 With this in mind, we created a checklist you can use to ask your installer or lender about your solar loan: